esphome/esphome-docs/components/fingerprint_grow.rst

 ``fingerprint_grow.led_control`` Action
 ---------------------------------------

 Turns on or off the LED on the reader.
 Only available on select models.
-If you have the R503 use :ref:`fingerprint_grow-aura_led_control` instead.
+If you have the R503 or R503-RGB use :ref:`fingerprint_grow-aura_led_control` instead.

 .. code-block:: yaml